oggcamp/oggcamp.github.io/code-of-conduct/index.md

 We expect participants to follow these rules at conference and workshop venues and conference-related social events.

+## What to expect if you report a Code of Conduct issue

+If you report an incident in-person to a crew member, we expect that they will ensure there is a second crew member to hear your issue.
+One of these two people will remain with you, while the other locates an organiser.
+Once an organiser has been found, you'll be handed over to them while an investigation occurs.
+Where appropriate, emergency services will also be contacted in parallel with this process.

 <hr>

-This document is based on [Conference Code of Conduct](http://confcodeofconduct.com/) and is licensed under a [CC-BY license](http://creativecommons.org/licenses/by/3.0/deed.en_US).
+This document is based on [Conference Code of Conduct](http://confcodeofconduct.com/) and the [DEF CON Attendee Reported Incident Handling Process](https://www.defcon.org/html/defcon-26/dc-26-news.html#dc26incident] and is licensed under a [CC-BY license](http://creativecommons.org/licenses/by/3.0/deed.en_US).